pmip4/pmip_p2fvar_analyzer/docs/running_with_docker.md

 By starting the docker image, you have actually started to run a Jupyter server on your machine.
 This comes installed with the data and series of sensible python packages.
 You can see which packages exist by looking at the [environment.yml](https://github.com/pmip4/pmip_p2fvar_analyzer/blob/master/environment.yml) file, which determines the contents of the conda environment.

 You then need to navigate to your browser.
-Navigate to [http://127.0.0.1:8888/lab?token=easy](http://127.0.0.1:8888/lab?token=easy) (if it asks for a password use "easy").
+Navigate to [http://127.0.0.1:8888/lab?token=PMIP](http://127.0.0.1:8888/lab?token=PMIP).
+The "token2 here is used a little like a password and is pre-defined as `PMIP`.
 This will then show a directory tree of the repository.
 Please then navigate the python notebook you want to interact with.

 ### Access the terminal (for NCL)